 Texas Governor Rick Perry to Co-Host Jesus Summit with Fundamentalist Hate Group

 Texas Governor Rick Perry, a Republican, has proclaimed August 6 as a “Day of Prayer and Fasting for our Nation to seek God’s guidance.”
 And by “God,” you know he ain’t talking about Allah, Zeus or Ahura Mazda.
 Even more shockingly, Perry is co-hosting this offensive event with a designated hate group, the American Family Association.
-They’re a sad bunch of rabidly anti-gay fundamentalist Christ cultists hell-bent (no pun intended) on remaking America “to reflect the Biblical truth on which it was founded.”
-Never mind that there’s about as much truth in the Bible as there is remorse in the heart of the Pope for all the little boys his minions raped up their tight little assholes.
+They’re a sad bunch of rabidly anti-gay fundamentalist Christians hell-bent (no pun intended) on remaking America “to reflect the Biblical truth on which it was founded.”

 Again, by “Americans of faith,” it’s pretty clear that Perry means evangelical Christians.
 I wonder if those with faith in satanic rites, Rastafarianism or the Prophet Mohammed are welcome at Perry’s Prayerfest?
 Yes, that was a rhetorical question.